Freedom of Information

 Access to personal information or request to amend personal information

 20c per page

-Where FOI processing fees are likely to exceed $30.00, FOI Staff will provide an 'Estimate of Costs'.
-TThis Estimate contains details of additional charges that may be applicable to your application and also provides you with the opportunity to reduce any applicable charges by reducing the number of documents requested.
+Where FOI processing fees are likely to exceed $30.00, you will be provided an 'Estimate of Costs'.
+This Estimate contains details of additional charges that may be applicable to your application and also provides you with the opportunity to lower the proposed cost by reducing the number of documents requested.

 The notice may also include advice on any further charges that have been incurred related to your application.

 Time frame for application completion